 What are the things that nourish you?

 Create a list of all the things that feel good.
 Keep this list visible and pick 3 things to do from that list daily.
 Once we start to take better care of ourselves, we will begin to see improvements in all aspects of our lives.

-If your feeling like your energy levels are depleting, or our enthusiasm for life is lacking, then take a look at ourselves and determine what needs are we not getting.
+If you’re feeling like your energy levels are depleting, or your enthusiasm for life is lacking, then take a look at yourself and determine what needs are not being met.
 Ask yourself…?

 How have I nourished, supported and cared for myself today?

 What actions have I taken toward my commitment to self care today?

 What will I commit to for my own well being this week?

 What boundaries are nourishing me or where might I need to re-commit to them?

 Where might I need to make some adjustments in my self care practices?

 My Challenge to you is to stop caring for others at the expense of your health and happiness.
 There is another way and it begins with the decision to love and nurture yourself first.
 Remember that your needs matter and honoring yourself with love and care is truly a gift to the world.